a-n-rose/a-n-rose.github.io/_posts/2019-09-09-Python-Android-Development-BeeWare.md

 ### What helped:

-I had to copy the local.properties file from AndroidStudioProjects to where my local project was (here titled 'helloworld':
+I had to copy the local.properties file from AndroidStudioProjects to where my local project (titled 'helloworld') was:
 ```
 $ cp /home/<user>/AndroidStudioProjects/MyFirstApp/local.properties /home/<user>/.../helloworld/android/
 ```